 #8.
 Reread favourite books

-You might also enjoy Supporting your Child with Reading
+You May Also Enjoy Supporting your Child with Reading

 #9.
 Get theatrical!